HarryKodden/JupyterHub-SAML/README.md

     driver: bridge
 ~~~

 Special attenticon for the network specification at the bottom of this file.
-Especially the "back-end" network is relevant for the juputer interaction between the notebook and the hub.
+The "back-end" network is relevant for the juputer interaction between the notebook and the hub.
 Later we will see that the the network name is specified within the JupyterHub-Configuration file.

 The environment variables used in the ***docker-compose.yml*** file can be provided using a ***.env***